Seif-Fathi/Data-Analytics-BI-Portfolio/README.md

-# Advanced Data Analytics & BI Portfolio
+# Advanced Data Analytics & BI

 Welcome to my professional data analytics and business intelligence portfolio.
 This repository serves as a curated showcase of end-to-end projects demonstrating expertise in SQL engineering, data pipelines, corporate BI dashboards, and production-ready machine learning.